nextgraph-org/nextgraph-rs/ng-app-js/README.md

-# ng-app-web
+# ng-app-js

-Web JS/WASM module of NextGraph
+JS/WASM module of NextGraph (SDK and apps)

 ## NextGraph